 "Wild satyr!" she shot back.

 He lifted her to her feet and dusted her off, giving her backside a swat for good measure.
-She twisted out of his light hold and skipped off to retrieve a shoe that appeared to have fallen off, forgotten.
+She twisted out of his light hold and skipped off to retrieve a shoe that had fallen off, forgotten.
 They made their way back to the gala hand in hand and were nearly there when he halted and spun her to him.
 He inspected the bite mark he had left on her, running his fingers over the twin dimples.
 It was already starting to bruise.
 "Does it hurt?"

 "It's fine.
 It's kind of tingly numb."